Monopole (company)

 Établissements Monopole was a French manufacturing company that produced parts for automobile engines.
 The company also built and raced a series of small displacement endurance racing cars.
 After a series of mergers and acquisitions the Monopole name was retired in Europe, but survives in Africa in the name of a former licensee.

 History

-"Établissements SIM SA was a company based in Morge, Switzerland that operated a foundry and machine shops.
+"Établissements SIM SA" was a company based in Morges, Switzerland that operated a foundry and machine shops.
 In 1920 they used American investment capital to start another company called Établissements Monopole in Poissy on the outskirts of Paris, France.
 The new company specialised in producing pistons, piston-rings, valves, and other parts for automobile engines, and was managed by a Mr. Guerne.
 The company's name is abbreviated Ets.
 Monopole, but "Monopole-Poissy" was used in the company's own literature.

 In 1937–38, majority ownership of Monopole was acquired by André Hémard, son of Guy-Aristide Hémard of the Hémard distilling concern that merged his Pernod Fils company with Les Établissements Pernod Père et Fils to form Les Établissements Pernod — Maisons Pernod Fils.